 Rather than wading through the whole library of TED Talks to find ones that speak to your health-conscious mind, why not let TED do all the work and bring them to you?
 Chances are you already know all about the TED format and how it works: Experts in their respective fields propose their solutions for a better world for all of us and better lives for each of us individually.
 Episodes you won’t want to miss include “How to stay calm when you know you’ll be stressed, ” “Why we all need to practice emotional first aid,” and “Everything you think you know about addiction is wrong.”

 Read more: 9 Documentaries That Everyone Should See

 4. The Stronger Podcast

 Rather than wade through your spam folder in search of the secret to health and happiness (again), tune in to the Stronger podcast.
-LIVESTRONG.COM Senior Editor Michelle Vartan simplifies healthy living for you by questioning, defining and demystifying wellness.
-You’ll hear from key health figures, including Dave Asprey, Danielle LaPorte, Marie Forleo and Massy Arias, and learn practical, science-backed tips on how to live your healthiest life.
-Stronger explores a wide variety of topics — from anxiety to spirituality to myths about your diet — so there's a lot to take away, whether you’re a wellness expert of a total newbie.
+LIVESTRONG.COM Editors Michelle Vartan and Erin Mosbaugh simplify healthy living for you by questioning, defining and demystifying wellness.
+You’ll hear from key health figures, including Bulletproof Coffee founder Dave Asprey, best-selling author Danielle LaPorte, and thought leader Marie Forleo, and learn practical, science-backed tips on how to live your healthiest life.
+Stronger explores a wide variety of topics — from anxiety to self defense to myths about your diet — so there's a lot to take away, whether you’re a wellness expert of a total newbie.

 5. Tim Ferriss Show